mihir-m-gandhi/Algorithms/Quick_Sort/README.md

-## Bellman Ford Algorithm
+## Binary Search

 -----------------------------------------
 ### Problem Definition:
-Write a program to compute shortest paths from a single source vertex to all of the other vertices in a weighted digraph using Bellman Ford Algorithm.
+Write a program to implement Binary Search on a sorted array of numbers.

-Strategy: Greedy
+Strategy: Divide and Conquer

 ------------------------------------------
 ### Output: